Anne Heche: Early life

-Three months after her father's death, Anne's 18-year-old brother Nathan was killed in a car crash when his vehicle missed a curve and struck a tree.
+Three months after her father's death, Anne's 18-year-old brother Nathan was killed in a car crash when he lost control of his vehicle and struck a tree.
 The remainder of her immediate family subsequently moved to Chicago to be closer to other family members.
 Anne, her mother and her older sister Abigail, who had left college, were all living together in a one-bedroom apartment, which lacked privacy and which Anne would compare to living in a dorm room.

 Heche attended the progressive Francis W. Parker School, where she continued to be active in theater, performing in such plays as Thornton Wilder's The Skin of Our Teeth and Irwin Shaw's Bury the Dead.
 When she was aged 16, a talent scout spotted her in a school play and invited her to audition for the daytime soap opera As the World Turns.
 Heche flew to New York with her mother, auditioned, and was offered a part.
 She was not able to accept the offer, as it would have entailed moving with her family to New York in the middle of her school year and having her mother leave a new job at a brokerage firm.
 In her memoir, Heche notes that she really wanted to move out on her own and "escape [her] mother's grasp", but this was not an option while she was still a minor.

 In 1987, at the end of her senior year, Heche was offered another audition, this time for the soap opera Another World.
 She was offered a role after two auditions and accepted, in spite of her mother's opposition.
 She moved to New York City and started work on the series, in her debut television role, just days after her high school graduation.
 In a later interview she stated, "I did my time with my mom in a one-bedroom, skanky apartment and I was done."